jbaker8935/switcheroo/design.md

 - Core state (`board_t`, move history, selection) resides in low memory.
 - AI overlay is copied into the 0xA000 window before evaluation; host builds bypass the copy.
-- Puzzle catalog stays in far memory; only the active puzzle identifier, piece buffer, and solution words occupy low-memory buffers.
+- Puzzle catalog stays in far memory; only the active puzzle identifier, piece buffer, and solution words occupy low-memory buffers while filtered lookups reuse the far-memory stream for index mapping.
 - Sprite attribute tables and palette registers are configured via `f256lib` utilities and updated incrementally by the renderer.